fccview/devil-fruits-tracker/README.md

 ## Support the Project

 This project is open source and completely free to use.
-If you find it helpful, please consider supporting its development:
+If you find it helpful, please consider supportin  its development:

 <div align="center">
   <a href="https://www.buymeacoffee.com/fccview">